 - Prove the ability to engage with your members via other channels

 - Become a source of engagement, revenue, and pride for your organization

-Your association can be ahead of the curve entering 2022 by championing DEI initiatives, hosting virtual and hybrid events, “future-proofing,” and utilizing social media.
+Your association can be ahead of the curve by championing DEI initiatives, hosting virtual and hybrid events, “future-proofing,” and utilizing social media.
 And, with YM Careers’ job board and career center software, your members can be ahead of the curve in their career development.